lane-pearce-metcalfe/lane-pearce-metcalfe/README.md

 > tech-stack --list

 🧱 Git       🐱 GitHub       🔤 HTML5
-🎨 CSS3     🟨 JS         🟦 TS
+🎨 CSS3      🟨 JavaScript   🟦 TypeScript
 ⚛️ React     ⚛️ React Native
 🟩 Node.js   🧪 Express       ☸️ Kubernetes

 > projects --current

 - Minesweeper
-  Before I came into Dev Academy I wanted to get as prepared as I possibly could!
-So I started to mess around with the basics of HTML and JavaScript.
-One of the projects I was really proud of was a Minesweeper game which you can [find here!](https://github.com/lane-pearce-metcalfe/minesweeper)
+  Before I came into Dev Academy, I wanted to get as prepared as I possibly could!
+  So I started to mess around with some of the basics of HTML and JavaScript.

+  One of the projects I was super proud of was a Minesweeper game which you can [find here!](https://github.com/lane-pearce-metcalfe/minesweeper)

-  You can even play it on [this blog[(https://lane-pearce-metcalfe.github.io/main-screen.html) I created during the foundations section of Dev Academy.
+  Which you can even play on [this blog](https://lane-pearce-metcalfe.github.io/main-screen.html) I created during the foundations section of Dev Academy.
 ```